 Day of the Dead Lanterns

+You place sugar skulls on Day of the Dead altars to symbolize the deceased person.
+You can also give them to friends and family as a gift on el Dia de Los Muertos to represent life.
 The colorful and often whimsical designs of sugar skulls represent the joy and vitality of life.
 They also represent the individuality of each person that has passed away.

-To make the lanterns glow you can use non-toxic, glow in the dark paint.
-For the original craft, we used glow in the dark sticks.
-These can be toxic and some glow in the dark sticks can have glass inside.
+To make the lanterns glow, you can use non-toxic, glow-in-the-dark paint.
+For the original craft, we used glow-in-the-dark sticks.
+These can be toxic, and some sticks can have glass inside.
 Breaking the glow in the dark sticks can be dangerous as well.
-That is why we have replaced the glow in the dark sticks with safe, non-toxic glow in the dark paint.
-We were very happy with the result and love that now this craft is truly kid-friendly and safe!

-- Using the Sharpie marker paint a fun sugar skull or calavera design on the front of each mason jar.
+- Using the Sharpie marker, paint a fun sugar skull or Calavera design on the front of each mason jar.

-- Using the brush paint the inside of the jar with glow in the dark paint.
+- Using the brush, paint the inside of the jar with glow-in-the-dark paint.

 - Let the paint dry before closing the jar.

-As mentioned before, you can also make these using glow in the dark sticks.
-This method is not safe for kids and is not recommended as the glow in the dark sticks are toxic.
-However, I am including it since the original craft was made with this method.
+As mentioned before, you can also make these using glow-in-the-dark sticks.
+This method is unsafe for kids, and I don’t recommend it as the glow-in-the-dark sticks are toxic.
+However, I include it since we made the original Day of Dead craft with this method.

-- To make the glow-in-the-dark lanterns using glow sticks start by cutting a glow in the dark stick.
-Make sure that you use gloves when you cut the glow in the dark sticks and do not let children handle them or cut them as the chemicals inside the glow stick can irritate skin and eyes.
-Some glow sticks also have glass inside so be careful when handling as there might be glass shards inside the glow stick.
+- To make the glow-in-the-dark lanterns using glow sticks, start by cutting a glow-in-the-dark stick in half.
+Make sure that you use gloves when you cut the sticks.
+Do not let children handle or cut them as the chemicals inside the glow stick can irritate skin and eyes.
+Some glow sticks also have glass inside! _So be careful when handling them as there might be glass shards inside the glow stick.

 Day of the Dead crafts for kids